MAD9137/f2024/docs/modules/week4/hide-with-delegation.md

 If you want to have the keyboard hide when the return key is pressed, a few things need to be set up.
 The first step is setting the viewController to be the delegate for the textField, and understanding how delegation works.

-:::tip
+:::warning NOTE
-There are no equivalent delegate functions for textViews as they allow multiple lines of text, making the 'Return' key unusable for hiding the textView's keyboard.
+There are no equivalent delegate functions for textViews as they allow multiple lines of text when the return key is pressed.
+This makes the 'Return' key unusable for hiding the textView's keyboard.
 :::

 ## Make a Class the Delegate for Another